prakharshreyash15/JerryBot/README.md

 # JerryBot

-A Python Facebook chat bot written in Python.
+A Chat Bot for Facebook written using Python commands.
 Uses a forked [fbchat](https://pypi.python.org/pypi/fbchat/) module with applied patches to get group chat working.

 Written in Python3